rofiqul-islam-reephat/Onukabbo/README.md

-# Answerhive
+# OnuKabbo
-### A Question and Answer website.
+### An awesome blogging website !

 ### Description

-Answer
+Onukabbo is blogging website built blog lovers.
+You can share your thoughts, discuss topics in Onukabbo.
+It encrouges microblogging by limiting post size.

 ### Key Features

 1. User registration
 2. User log in
-3. Ask a question by posting
+3. Create blog ost with images
 4. Update user profile.
-5. Answer a question.
+5. Comment on posts.
-6. Search Question.
+6. Search posts.
+7. Read random articles.

 ### Tecnology Used